• Skip to primary navigation

 How to Measure a Landing for Carpet

-To measure the area of your landing for carpet, work through the following steps:
+To measure your landing for carpet, follow these steps:

 2. Rough plan of landing area